 We can carry out an initial assessment over the phone and provide information - we may also need to see you in person.
 This could be an appointment at one of our regular clinics at the Better Living Centre or we may visit you at home depending on your circumstances.

-To request a social care Occupational Therapy assessment please contact us on 0121 704 8007 or email email@example.com.
+If you want to request an Occupational Therapy assessment or if your GP or another professional wants to refer you, please contact us on 0121 704 8007 or email firstname.lastname@example.org.

 Following your assessment, an Occupational Therapist may recommend equipment, adaptations or provide advice to support your independence at home.